Discovery of graphene: Discovery

 The cleavage technique led directly to the first observation of the anomalous quantum Hall effect in graphene, which provided direct evidence of graphene's theoretically predicted Berry's phase of massless Dirac fermions.
-The effect was reported by Geim's group and by Kim and Zhang, whose papers appeared in Nature in 2005.
+The effect was reported by Geim's group and by Philip Kim and Yuanbo Zhang, whose papers appeared in Nature in 2005.
 Before these experiments other researchers had looked for the quantum Hall effect and Dirac fermions in bulk graphite.

 Geim and Novoselov received awards for their pioneering research on graphene, notably the 2010 Nobel Prize in Physics.

 Commercialization

 In 2014, the National Graphene Institute was announced to support applied research and development in partnership with other research organizations and industry.

 Commercialization of graphene proceeded rapidly once commercial scale production was demonstrated.
 In 2014 two North East England commercial manufacturers, Applied Graphene Materials and Thomas Swan Limited (with Trinity College, Dublin researchers), began manufacturing.
 In East Anglia Cambridge Nanosystems operates a graphene powder production facility.
 By 2017, 13 years after creation of the first laboratory graphene electronic device, an integrated graphene electronics chip was produced commercially and marketed to pharmaceutical researchers by Nanomedical Diagnostics in San Diego.